5 alternative transportation options for seniors who are no longer driving

 Cons: You have to call and reserve a ride several days in advance, so no spontaneous trips to the movies.

-Cost: The fare is usually around the same for buses or subways in that city — about $1 to $5 per ride.
+Cost: Free or low cost, usually around the same for buses or subways in that city.
 Check with your local Area Agency on Aging to find options in your town.
+For transportation options in your area, you may also enter your ZIP code at eldercare.acl.gov or call the national toll-free Eldercare Locator hotline at 800-677-1116.

 5. Friends or volunteers